mattc-try/Letter-Resume_MultiagentAssistant/README.md

    python -m spacy download en_core_web_sm
    ```
 5. **Set the OpenAI API Key**
-   Export your OpenAI API key as an environment variable (get your own not a charity):
+   Export your OpenAI API key as an environment variable (get your own not a charity, the one in old commits was obviously deleted):

    ```bash
    export OPENAI_API_KEY="your_openai_api_key_here"